Tag Archives: John Malkovich

 Velvet Buzzsaw (2019), Zawe Ashton

-For me personally, thanks to my favourite characters in the movie, the ones played by Gyllenhaal, Ashton and Natalia Dyer, I feel as though Velvet Buzzsaw had enough to make the nearly two hours I spent watching the movie worthwhile.
+Thanks to my favourite characters in the movie, the ones played by Gyllenhaal, Ashton and Natalia Dyer, I feel as though Velvet Buzzsaw had enough to make the nearly two hours I spent watching the movie worthwhile.
 I mean, I wouldn’t say it’s quite as good as Nightcrawler (2014)my favourite Gyllenhaal and Gilroy collaboration, but it does have some standout moments that I won’t soon forget.
-Especially in regards to the creative ways revenge is enacted upon the greedy art lovers.
-There’s also the moments of gorgeous cinematography featuring rich, vibrant colours.
+Especially where the creative ways revenge is enacted upon the greedy art lovers is concerned.
+There are also moments of gorgeous cinematography featuring rich, vibrant colours.

-Another good movie that came to mind as I watched Velvet Buzzsaw is Final Destination (2000), a horror / thriller that did a very memorable job of thrilling and shocking its audience because of the very well executed death sequences – something Velvet Buzzsaw doesn’t do too badly at either.
+Another good movie that came to mind as I watched Velvet Buzzsaw is Final Destination (2000), a horror/thriller that did a very memorable job of thrilling and shocking its audience because of the well-executed death sequences, something Velvet Buzzsaw doesn’t do too badly at either.

 Watch it if you’re so curious.
 Other reasons include the ‘funny’ replacement personal assistant, the chance to see Gyllenhaal really having fun in this role.

 Last but not least, watch it and be surprised by how much you actually enjoy the very last ‘piece of art’ shown in this movie.
 I know I did.
-I really could have looked at it for a while, if I were less busy.
+I really could have looked at it for quite a while.

 G